Sunday, 22 November 2009

 Just click send.

-Sometimes you have to put an end to stuff before it finishes you.
-Somehow I found my conscience today.
-This is when instincts get confusing, because you realise what feels right for you in the moment isn't right for the people you care about, and you have to let some things go.
-Or maybe it's just a case of right thing, wrong time.
+Sometimes you have to put an end to stuff before you get in too deep.
+I guess I realised what felt right for me in the moment isn't right for the people I care about, and some things you have to let go.
+Or maybe it's just a case of right place, wrong time.
 Well, whatever, it's done now.

 Friday, 2 October 2009